-- Peak demand of 44 kW occurred in July '22. - Average demand over the past 12 months was 38 kW. - The average electric cost over the past 12 months was \$0.157/kWh, which is the blended rate that includes energy supply, distribution, demand, and other charges.
+- An estimated peak demand of 39 kW occurred in August '22. - The estimated average demand over the past 12 months was 33 kW. - This building is served from the main campus electric meter along with several others.
+Energy usage (kWh) and demand (kW) was apportioned among those buildings using a formula that accounts for building area (sf), usage, and the energy intensity of the equipment. - The average electric cost over the past 12 months was \$0.150/kWh, which is the blended rate that includes energy supply, distribution, demand, and other charges.
 This report uses this blended rate to estimate energy cost savings.